Skip to content

 Outbound IP Addresses

-Insights Hub applications running on Cloud Foundry access the internet via a NAT gateway.
+Insights Hub applications are running on Cloud Foundry and access the internet via a NAT gateway.
 If these applications need to access your enterprise network, your inbound firewall must allow the NAT gateway's IP addresses:

-• In region Europe 1/ Europe 2:
+• In region Europe 1 or Europe 2:

 35.156.223.10